portfedh/fx_email/README.md

 - matplotlib
 - import imghdr

-The libraries installed in my virtual enviroment and their versions are in the requirements.txt file.
+The libraries installed in my virtual environment and their versions are in the requirements.txt file.

 To be able to send an email, you will also have to get an email token and its smtp address.
 If you use gmail, you can find a tutorial on how to do that [here.](https://realpython.com/python-send-email/)

-You will also need to hard code  your username and password in the send_email.py script, or save it as an enviroment variable in your computer and access it with the os.environ.get() function.
+You will also need to hard code your username and password in the send_email.py script, or save it as an environment variable in your computer and access it with the os.environ.get() function.
 This second approach is much more secure and highly recommended.

 To change the email recipient list or the attachment names, change the code in main_fix.py

 To execute the script automatically, you can run a cron service or its equivalent and automate the execution of the script on a monthly basis.

-## How to Use
+## Why is this useful?

 I use the script to monitor the amount of cash in USD denominated accounts.

-Any Mexican resident or Mexcan Company will calculate FX gains on a monthly basis, and will have to pay taxes accordingnly.
-By monitoring FX gains or losses, you can minimize the amount of cash succeptible to FX gains and thus have a more efficient cash managment process.
+Any Mexican resident or Mexican Company will calculate FX gains on a monthly basis, and will have to pay taxes accordingly.
+By monitoring FX gains or losses, you can minimize the amount of cash susceptible to FX gains and thus have a more efficient cash management process.